Update: ‘Voyah Dreamer’ and ‘Maxus MIFA 7’ updated.

 The Canoo Lifestyle Vehicle’s exterior dimensions are similar to a compact car’s.
 Canoo is expecting to offer it with a powertrain that generates up to 300 horsepower and 332 pound-feet of torque and a battery pack that provides a range of 250 miles.
-The company aims to price the Base, Premium, and Delivery trims from anywhere between USD 34,750 and USD 49,950.
+The company aims to price the Base, Premium, and Delivery trims between USD 34,750 and USD 49,950.
 It has started taking pre-orders with a deposit of USD 100.

 Maxus MIFA 9

 The production Maxus MIFA 9 electric Minivan (shown as the MIFA concept at Auto Shanghai 2021) debuted at the Guangzhou Auto Show 2021.
 The MIFA 9 appears elegant thanks to its high-set bonnet and the absence of a large radiator grille.
 Unlike most MPVs, its bonnet isn’t angled downwards, making it appear muscular.
 It sports aero-optimized wheels and full-width LED taillamps.

 On the inside, the electric van packs generous digital real estate.
 It features three large screens on the dashboard.
 A tiny animated virtual assistant can be seen on the extreme right of the dashboard.
 The MPV can be purchased with either six- or seven-seat configurations.
 The six-seater gets captain chairs in the second row.
 All seats are electronically adjustable—even the third-row seats get individual armrests.